Schrodinger1926/Project-3/writeup.md

 ![alt text][image8]

+Also, the drive.py file loads image in RGB but our network was modeled to handle BGR colorspace. so, I changed drive.py so that it would convert RGB images to BGR before sending to network for steering angle prediction.

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded three laps on track one using center lane driving.
 Here is an example image of center lane driving: